openphacts/ops-platform-setup/vagrant_install/README.md

 The default host ports can be changed from the Vagrantfile though the "config.vm.network" setting

+The machine settings of the VM can also be customized in the "config.vm.provider :virtualbox" section of the Vagrantfile.
+The default memory requirements for the VM are 1.5 GB RAM.
+The default CPU provided is 100%.

 To check the system has been successfully set up, the following pages should provide interfaces to each subsystem:
 - http://localhost:4500
 - http://localhost:4501/QueryExpander/mapURI